Texas Tech University

 • Filing a formal charge of unfitness for continued employment at Texas Tech University.

 a.
-If the inquiry or investigation involves a project funded by the Public Health Service (PHS), the National Science Foundation (NSF), or other agencies that have mandated notification policies, the VPR shall follow the respective agency's policies regarding notification.
+If the inquiry or investigation involves a project funded by the Public Health Service (PHS), the National Science Foundation (NSF), or other agencies that have mandated notification policies, the Deciding Official shall follow the respective agency’s policies regarding notification.

 c.
-Records of the proceedings and the committee's findings shall be maintained in the office of the VPR for a period of seven years following the close of the investigation and the acceptance of any reports required by federal agencies.
+Records of the proceedings and the committee’s findings shall be maintained in the office of the Deciding Official for a period of seven years following the close of the investigation and the acceptance of any reports required by federal agencies.

 a.
-Any person who has been found by the preceding procedures to have committed misconduct in research or scholarly activity may appeal that finding to the President of Texas Tech University if the person alleges the decision is:
+Any person who has been found by the preceding procedures to have committed misconduct in research, scholarly, or creative activity may appeal that finding to the President of Texas Tech University if the person alleges the decision is:

 • Not based on consideration of all available evidence;